Kapuchinskaya/Kapuchinskaya/README.md

 ------------
 ###  Overview
- Though I am not a student of Computer Science, I am a self-taught web enthusiast who is eager to start working in a team.
+ I am a self-taught web enthusiast who is eager to start working in a team.
  I am a really hard-working and result-oriented person.
 I never stop improving my skills and investigating new technologies.
  I have worked in many different sectors including manufacturing, construction, retail and IT, so I am certain I can make a valuable addition to any project I am involved in.
- I have a nice sense of humor, love reading, solving puzzles and drawing illustrations.
+ I possess good soft skills, have a nice sense of humor, love reading, playing my ululele, solving puzzles and drawing illustrations.

 ------------

 ### Skills
 - JavaScript
+- React JS
 - TypeScript
-- React JS
 - HTML, CSS
 - Dart (Flutter)
 - GIT